IN SITU | 2016-2026

 SANDGATE ROAD | 2017

-“Transferred from the page to the wall, in white on a white background, the sentence IN THIS STREET ALMOST DESERTED, A MAN SILENTLY PLAYS MUSIC might well go unnoticed, as well as the event from which it comes, could have also gone unnoticed.
-As is often the case with the work of Élodie Merland, you have to make yourself available.”
+“Transferred from page to wall, in white on a white background, the sentence IN THIS STREET ALMOST DESERTED, A MAN SILENTLY PLAYS MUSIC might easily go unnoticed, just as the event from which it originates could have gone unnoticed as well.
+As is often the case in Élodie Merland's work, it requires a certain attentiveness.”

 François Coadou, The discreet charm of details (extract), 2017.